Shopify/shopify-api-js/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE.md)
 [![npm version](https://badge.fury.io/js/%40shopify%2Fshopify-api.svg)](https://badge.fury.io/js/%40shopify%2Fshopify-api)

-This library provides support for TypeScript / JavaScript [Shopify](https://www.shopify.com) Apps to access the [Shopify Admin API](https://shopify.dev/docs/admin-api), by making it easier to perform the following actions:
+This library provides support for TypeScript/JavaScript [Shopify](https://www.shopify.com) apps to access the [Shopify Admin API](https://shopify.dev/docs/admin-api), by making it easier to perform the following actions:

 - Creating [online](https://shopify.dev/concepts/about-apis/authentication#online-access) or [offline](https://shopify.dev/concepts/about-apis/authentication#offline-access) access tokens for the Admin API via OAuth
 - Making requests to the [REST API](https://shopify.dev/docs/admin-api/rest/reference)
 - Making requests to the [GraphQL API](https://shopify.dev/docs/admin-api/graphql/reference)
-- Register / process webhooks
+- Register/process webhooks

-This library can be used in any application that has a Node.js backend, since it doesn't rely on any specific framework - you can include it alongside your preferred stack and only use the features that you need to build your App.
+This library can be used in any application that has a Node.js backend, since it doesn't rely on any specific framework—you can include it alongside your preferred stack and only use the features that you need to build your app.

 # Requirements